kolenaIO/kolena/docs/metrics/statistical-significance.md

 ???
 "Standard Error"

     The standard error is often unknown.
 The common practice is using an approximation value.
-Consequently, if there is no information available to approximate it, then p = 0.5 can be used to generate the most conservative significance score.
+Consequently, if there is no information available to approximate it, then $p = 0.5$ can be used to generate the most conservative significance score.

 ### Examples